gbechara/gcpdemos/devopsdemo1/README.md

 terraform apply
 ```
 You can now Jump to **Step App - Deploy the App** .

-The intermadiary steps Step 2 to App are already executed using Terraform for GCP ressouces and ConfigSync for KRM ressouces.
+The intermadiary steps **Step 2** to **Step 17** are already executed using
+- Terraform for GCP ressouces
+- ConfigSync for KRM ressouces.

+**Step App** is either done during the dev inner loop (skaffold) or trigger cloudbuild thru the git push to the main branch (for this demo).
+Cloudbuild will then build the images and create a new deploy release

 # Step 2
 Set Env